wkew/CoreMS/README.md

 - Kendrick filter using density-based clustering
 - Kendrick classification
 - Heteroatoms classification and visualization
+- Peak classification using the `PeakType` enumeration and harmonic peak detection with `detect_harmonic_peaks`

 ### GC-MS Signal Processing, Calibration, and Compound Identification